Some regularity results for $p$-harmonic mappings between Riemannian manifolds: Abstract

 \section{Abstract}

 Let $M$ be a $C^2$-smooth Riemannian manifold with boundary and $N$ a complete $C^2$-smooth Riemannian manifold.
 We show that each stationary $p$-harmonic mapping $u\colon M\to N$, whose image lies in a compact subset of $N$, is locally $C^{1,\alpha}$ for some $\alpha\in (0,1)$, provided that $N$ is simply connected and has non-positive sectional curvature.
-We also prove similar results for each minimizing $p$-harmonic mapping $u\colon M\to N$ with $u(M)$ being contained in a regular geodesic ball.
-Moreover, when $M$ has non-negative Ricci curvature and $N$ is simply connected and has non-positive sectional curvature, we deduce a quantitative gradient estimate for each $C^1$-smooth weakly $p$-harmonic mapping $u\colon M\to N$.
-Consequently, we obtain a Liouville-type theorem for $C^1$-smooth weakly $p$-harmonic mappings in the same setting.
+We also prove similar results for minimizing $p$-harmonic mappings with image being contained in a regular geodesic ball.
+Moreover, when $M$ has non-negative Ricci curvature and $N$ is simply connected with non-positive sectional curvature, we deduce a gradient estimate for $C^1$-smooth weakly $p$-harmonic mappings from which follows a Liouville-type theorem in the same setting.

 { \keywords { {\bf Keywords:} Non-positive curvature; regular geodesic ball; $p$-harmonic mappings; interior regularity; gradient estimate; Liouville theorem}